mariad765/DoublyLinkedListExplorer/README.md

 The Makefile includes the clean, build and run rules.
 It also includes a test with Valgrind to check for any memory leaks.

-THE CODE PASSES THE LOCAL TESTS WITH 100/100 AND 20/20 (for valgrind verification)